The Concept2 Model E Rowing Machine is considered the upgrade to the very popular “Model D” Rower.

 According to Concept2, the monorail length is 54.0″ (137cm) and can fit an inseam length up to 38.0″.

-Elementary-level children and users as tall as 6’9” are able to row on the Model E without any issues.
+Users as tall as 6’9″ are able to row on the Model E without any issues and there are videos of children using the rower, so there are no lower end height restrictions.

-If worse comes to worse and you’re concerned that you might be too tall, Concept2 offers an add-on that extends the monorail an additional 5.0″.
+If you are concerned you might be too tall, Concept2 offers an add-on that extends the monorail an additional 5.0″!

 - Seat Height: